Today’s customers have more options and are more informed about their purchases than ever.

 Negative feedback also helps your business identify the main areas for improvement and enhance the customer experience through feedback-improved decisions.

-When getting in touch with your customers, it’s important to meet them on the platforms they are most active.
-If a complaint has been logged via email, reply quickly informing your customers of the steps you are taking to fulfill their request or answer their complaints.
+When getting in touch with your customers, it’s important to meet them where they are most active.
+If a complaint has been logged via email, reply promptly, informing your customers of the steps you are taking to fulfill their request or address their complaint.

-If your target demographic tends to be younger, you might have more success communicating via social media.
-Apps like Instagram will notify customers when they have a message via their mobile devices, so they will see your responses instantly.
+If your target demographic is younger, you might have more success communicating via social media.
+Apps like Instagram will notify customers on their mobile devices when they have a message, so they will see your responses instantly.

 Engaging at all levels means reaching as many customers as possible within your closed loop.